Contributing journalist to Caribbean Compass Magazine, 2019

 Let me tell you my story . . .

 I’ve been photographing and writing stories since high school.
 I was a journalism student at BU, then a Navy photojournalist in Vietnam in 1967.
-When I returned from my tour in ‘Nam, I became a small town newspaper editor in Vermont, then photographer-writer-editor for a ski magazine.
+When I returned from my tour in ‘Nam, I became a small-town newspaper editor in Vermont, then a photographer-writer-editor for a ski magazine.

-The next summer, 1973, I launched my own summer school--not because I had anything to teach, but precisely because I had a lot to learn.
-I located my school in Rockport, Maine an called it The Maine Photographic Workshops.
-I invited some of the most creative photographers and filmmakers to lead a one-week master classs.
+The next summer, 1973, I launched my own summer school—not because I had anything to teach, but precisely because I had a lot to learn.
+I located my school in Rockport, Maine, and called it The Maine Photographic Workshops.
+I invited some of the world's most creative photographers and filmmakers to lead a one-week master class.
 It worked.
-I lost money, but as Winsten Churchill said, "Success consists of going from failure to failure with no loss of enthusiasm."
-Within a few years, The Maine Photographic Workshops had become a year-round international conservatory for creative photographers, filmmakers, journalists and writers.
-People came from around the world to be with other creatives, to share their work, learn from the Masters and in the process of just one-week became more creative.
+I lost money, but as Winston Churchill said, "Success consists of going from failure to failure with no loss of enthusiasm."
+Within a few years, The Maine Photographic Workshops had become a year-round international conservatory for creative photographers, filmmakers, journalists, and writers.
+In one week, creatives from around the world came to share their work, learn from the masters, and become more creative.
 We changed lives, just as my first workshop had changed mine.

-What I thought would have been but a few summer, turned into a 35 year career as the Director this year-round conservatory for media professionals.
-In 1996, the school became a college with an MFA degree.
-WEe set up programs in California, Provence, Tuscany, Mexico, and Cuba.
-In my 35 years as The Workshops Director, I developed hundreds of workshops and master classes, and a Masters degree program all centered around “The Transformational Learning Experience.”
+What I thought would have been but a few summers turned into a 35-year career as the director of this year-round conservatory for media professionals.
+In 1996, the school became a college with a Master of Fine Art (MFA) degree program.
+We established workshop programs in California, Provence, Tuscany, Mexico, and Cuba.
+During my 35 years as The Workshops Director, I developed hundreds of workshops and master classes and a master's degree program, all centered around “The Transformational Learning Experience.”
 What I built continues today as MaineMedia.edu.

 More recently I’ve been writing stories about my sailing adventures for Cruising World and Caribbean Compass magazines.
-I’ve written a few books, a series of memoirs and and a raft of stories for young adults.
-My memoir, Seabee 71 in Chu Lai, was published in 2019 by McFarland Publishing.
+I’ve written a few books, a series of memoirs, and a raft of stories for young adults.
+McFarland Publishing published my memoir, Seabee 71 in Chu Lai, in 2019.
 It’s about the 14 months I spent as a Navy photojournalist with a construction battalion on deployment in Vietnam in 1967.
 Go to www.SeaBee71.com to see more.

 Sailing my Bowman 57 ketch, SEARCHER, offshore to the Caribbean, 2009.